CRen88888/git-project-COOPER/README.md

 This is the helper method for robustReset().
 It recursively deletes all generated files from previous tests including all objects in the objects directory.

 void createIndexTreeTest():
 This method tests the createIndexTree method.
 It creates two files, a and b inside a sample directory.
 The b file is in a sub directory called dir2.
 It then sysouts the root hash at the end of the root tree.

+void createRepositoryTest():
+This method tests the createRepository() functionality.
+It calls the Git.createRepository() method and then verifies that the repository was created successfully by using the repositoryCheck() method.
+It prints whether the repository creation was successful.

+void hashFunctionTest():
+This method tests the hashFunction() method by providing a sample input string "Hello, World!" and verifying that the SHA-1 hash is generated correctly.
+It displays the input, the resulting hash, and confirms the hash length is 40 characters.

+void contentsTest():
+This method tests the contents() method by creating a temporary test file with known content, reading it using Git.contents(), and verifying the content matches.
+It includes proper cleanup by deleting the test file after the test completes.

+void createBlobSimpleTest():
+This method tests the createBlob() functionality with a simple test case.
+It creates a temporary file with test content, calls Git.createBlob() to create a blob object, and verifies the operation completes successfully.
+It includes cleanup by deleting the test file.

+void updateIndexTest():
+This method tests the updateIndex() functionality by calling Git.updateIndex() with a test file path.
+It verifies that the index update operation completes without throwing exceptions.

+void getFilePathTest():
+This method tests the getFilePath() method by creating a File object with a path containing "git-project-COOPER" and verifying that the method correctly extracts and returns the relative path portion.

+void createTreeTest():
+This method tests the createTree() functionality by creating a test directory structure with a file inside it.
+It calls Git.createTree() to generate a tree object and displays the resulting tree hash.
+It includes proper cleanup by removing the test directory and file.

+void slashCountTest():
+This method tests the slashCount() method by providing a sample line with a path containing slashes and verifying that the method correctly counts and returns the number of slashes in the path portion.

+void isCreatedCorrectlyTest():
+This method tests the isCreatedCorrectly() functionality by calling the method and displaying whether the repository structure is correctly created according to the validation logic.

+void hashFileTest():
+This method tests the hashFile() functionality by creating a temporary file with test content, calling Git.hashFile() to generate a SHA-1 hash of the file contents, and displaying the resulting hash.
+It includes cleanup by deleting the test file.

+void commitTest():
+This method tests the commit() functionality by calling Git.commit() with a test author name and commit message.
+It verifies that the commit operation completes successfully without throwing exceptions.

+void runAllTests():
+This comprehensive method runs all individual test methods in sequence to provide a complete test suite for the Git class functionality.
+It includes proper formatting with separators between tests and provides a clear indication when all tests are completed.